ScottCollins333/BIO665-1/Assignment-6/README.md

 8. Please write a function called `isAnyEven`.
 This function should accept a single argument: a vector of numeric values.
 The function should return a logical (Boolean) value that indicates whether *any* values in the vector are whole, even numbers. *Please do not use a `for` loop.*

 9. Please write a function called `howManySixes`.
 This function should accept a single argument: a vector of numeric values.
 Your function should calculate how many values are the number 6 in the vector.
 Your function should return that number. *Please do not use a `for` loop.* (Hint: One way to solve this problem is to use the `table` function.
 You can use that function to calculate the frequency of each unique value in the vector.
-It will return an object that behaves like a named vector.)
+It will return an object that behaves like a named vector.
+Watch for the case where there are zero matches.
+Also make sure to remove the vector name(s) when you return the result.
+You can use the `unname` function for this.)

 ### Committing your code